2.4. Applications and systems structures#

 • Microphones and microphone systems

-• Headsets, with or without noise attenuation, with or without active noise cancelling
+• Headsets, with or without noise attenuation, with or without active noise canceling

 • Stage microphones (related to audio processing)